 In other words, the traffic jam doesn’t make me angry.
 I do.

-Uncle: You can nod your head and say you knew that already, but I bet you often say things like, ‘That makes me angry’ instead of saying, ‘I feel angry with that.’
-And ‘That makes me happy’ instead of ‘I feel happy with that.’
-Our language gives us away.
-It indicates that most of us do believe on some level that what happens in the outside world creates our emotions.
+You might be nodding your head saying you knew that already, but I bet you often say things like, ‘That makes me angry’ instead of saying, ‘I feel angry with that.’
+Or you might say, ‘That makes me happy’ instead of ‘I feel happy with that.’
+It’s the language we use that gives us away, because most of us do believe on some level that the outside world creates our emotions.

-Uncle: I knew what you meant, but there is a big difference between ‘Traffic jams make me angry,’ and ‘I become angry in traffic jams.’
-The first statement says the traffic jam makes me angry and the second says I do.
+It’s not semantics.
+There is a big difference between ‘Traffic jams make me angry,’ and ‘I become angry with traffic jams.’
+The first statement says the traffic jam makes me angry, the second says I do.
 Big difference.
-You undermine yourself when you get it wrong, so it’s not semantics.
+We undermine ourselves when we get it wrong.

 ‘If we are careless with our words we will be careless with our thoughts.’

 The truth is: the outside world does not create our emotions, we do.
 And we should say so when we speak.
 When Uncle Geoff asked me what makes me angry, the only correct answer I could have given him was, ‘I do.’

 What I makes me fearful?